richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 4.5 Executing serial commands

-For consistency's sake, it could be argued that commands executed in the normal, existing serial fashion should also use the new mechanism and that such a command should be executed as a 1-member parallel group.
+For consistency's sake, it could be argued that commands executed in the normal, existing serial fashion should also use the new mechanism and that every serial command should be executed as a 1-member parallel group.
 On balance, though, starting an extra worker process every time a serial command is executed seems like overkill.
 This change is also much less risky if it only relates to parallel execution in new project files rather than to all commands in old and new project files.
 It therefore makes sense to leave serial execution as it is.